Polycarbonate vs Acrylic Skylights: Key Differences

 Acrylic Skylights Uses

 Acrylic skylights suit spaces where clear, bright light is important.
 They are often installed in kitchens, bathrooms, and living rooms to create a welcoming atmosphere.
-Artists and designers prefer acrylic skylights for studios because the material provides true color and crisp daylight.

 Museums and galleries use acrylic skylights to highlight artwork with natural light.
 Acrylic skylight domes appear in shopping centers and atriums, where they add style and allow sunlight to fill large spaces.
-Many residential projects use acrylic skylights for their easy installation and attractive appearance.

 • Polycarbonate skylights offer superior uv stability and high resilience against impacts.